What is a Protestant?

 Question: "What is a Protestant?"

-A Protestant is a Christian who belongs to one of the many branches of Christianity that have developed out of the Protestant Reformation started by Martin Luther in 1517.
+Answer: A Protestant is a Christian who belongs to one of the many branches of Christianity that have developed out of the Protestant Reformation started by Martin Luther in 1517.
 Luther’s posting of the 95 Theses “protested” against unbiblical teachings and traditions in the Roman Catholic Church, and many Europeans joined his protest.
 New churches were founded outside of the Catholic Church’s control.
 The major movements within the Protestant Reformation include the Lutheran Church and the Presbyterian Church (largely associated with John Knox).
 The Anabaptist or Free Church movement is considered by some to be part of Protestantism; others classify the Anabaptists as an independent group altogether.

 Among today’s Protestant groups, much variety has developed in the form of denominations in both the U. S. and abroad.
 Some of the larger Protestant groups in the U. S. include the Southern Baptist Convention, Assemblies of God, United Methodist Church, Presbyterian Churches (multiple denominations), and many others.

 The common beliefs among the early Protestant churches included the five solas.
 The five solas refer to faith alone, Christ alone, grace alone, Scripture alone, and God’s glory alone.
 These five solas emphasize the following points: